BipulRaman/AboutBihar/docs/index.md

 This will be a community driven portal.
 Anyone can come and contribute.
 There will be an approval system to ensure the authenticity and quality of the article.

 > [!NOTE]
 > We need information contributors / editors to add pages and articles there.
 Information type would be the details on festival / food / culture / geographical entity of Bihar.
-If anyone of you are interested to contribute, please drop a message at aboutbihar@bipul.in.
+If you are interested to contribute, please drop a message at aboutbihar@bipul.in.

 ## Future Plans